Residential Water Conservation

 Book a free home water review

-People often underestimate the amount of water they’re using.
-This exercise helps to highlight the difference between what you perceive you’re using, and what you’re actually using.
+A review helps to highlight the difference between what you perceive you’re using, and what you’re actually using.
 Since your water meter measures the amount of water flowing through it, we have an accurate starting point for understanding how habits and behaviours can directly contribute to your household water use.

 1. Find the water section of your utility bill.